nishamuktewar/altus-lda-example/README.md

 ### Get Data

 This example requires the complete Project Gutenberg archive.
 While the public domain text can be copied from the project mirrors, it's very large.
-A compressed archive of only the text files can be downloaded, decompressed, and uploaded to a directory like `/user/ds/gutenberg` on HDFS as follows:
+A compressed archive of only the text files in Parquet format can be downloaded, decompressed, and uploaded to a directory like `/user/ds/gutenberg` on HDFS as follows:

 ```bash
 curl https://storage.googleapis.com/altus-cdsw-lda-example/gutenberg-20170929.tgz | tar xz
 hdfs dfs -put gutenberg /user/ds/
 ```

+The data consists of `(path, text)` pairs, where "path" is the path from the original Gutenberg archive and "text" is the text of the corresponding file.

 ### Checkout and Run Code in the Workbench